goccy/go-execbin/README.md

 # go-execbin
-Analyze the binary outputed by `go build` to get type information etc.
+Analyze the binary outputted by `go build` to get type information etc.